-For those with limited or no personal transportation, or for those who would rather leave the driving to someone else, Winter Park offers a rather extensive shuttle/bus service.
+For those with limited or no personal transportation, or for those who would rather leave the driving to someone else, Winter Park offers a rather extensive shuttle/bus and service.
 Formerly offered through the Ski Resort, the service is now operated by the Town of Winter Park.
 The service is FREE and is called The Lift.
 Whether you come to town via car, train, or shuttle, once you’re here the Lift connects you to the Winter Park Resort, and to the town of Winter Park.

 The routes extend up and down the valley from Iron Horse / Base Camp Townhomes south of the Resort to Meadows Ridge Condominiums north and east of the town of Fraser.
 In wintertime, The Lift has 8 different routes that service the following areas: